Kerr1291/EnemyRandomizer/README.md

 This is a mod for [Hollow Knight](http://hollowknight.com/) that randomizes the Enemies.

+This mod is still in the early stages of development!
+There are several things that are incomplete and/or will softlock a game.
+Use at your own risk!

 ## Dependencies

 This mod depends on the Modding API by Seanpr and Firzen, which is a modified `Assembly-CSharp.dll`.